cosmos/sdk-tutorials/b9lab-content/3-main-concepts/10-multistore-keepers.md

     Index string
 }
 ```

-So, with most of the action handled by the Cosmos SDK, you are left with defining the required prefixes in your corner of storage:
+So, with most of the action handled by the Cosmos SDK, you are left with defining the required prefixes in your corner of the storage:

 ```go
 package types